mainwp/mainwp/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.4.7 - 4-17-18 =
+* Fixed: an issue with displaying a plugin name in the available updates section
+* Fixed: WP Cli issues caused by a conflict with the MainWP Team Control Extension
+* Fixed: an issue with syncing plugin data when the plugin contains UTF8 character in title
+* Fixed: MainWP Dashboard and the Postman plugin conflict
+* Updated: multiple cosmetic updates

 = 3.4.6 - 2-21-18 =
 * Fixed: an issue with encoding some special characters